kelsoko1/Rica/rica-landing/server/README.md

 # Rica API Server

 A production-ready API server for Rica with device linking capabilities.
-This server provides a comprehensive solution for device discovery, management, and data collection, with seamless integration to OpenCTI and OpenBAS platforms.
+This server provides a comprehensive solution for device discovery, management, and data collection, with seamless integration to  and  platforms.

 ## Features